FilterVCF

 - splitsubs=f

-- Split multi-base substitutions into individual SNPs.
-Useful for downstream analysis requiring single-base variants.
+- (splitsnps) Split multi-base substitutions into individual SNPs.
+Useful for downstream analysis requiring single-nucleotide variants.
 Default: false.

 - canonize=t

-- Trim variations down to a canonical representation by removing redundant bases.
+- (canonicalize, trimtocanonical) Trim variations down to a canonical representation by removing redundant flanking bases.
 Default: true.

 Position-filtering parameters